School of Music > Admission & Aid > Application Process >

 Undergraduate applicants intending to major in composition are required to submit a portfolio by February 1.
 The portfolio should include a list of works you have composed during the past three years and scores for 2 to 3 works that represent your compositional vocabulary and style.
-Composition portfolios should be submitted through our Acceptd page.
+Composition portfolios should be submitted through our upload page, under "Portfolio Submission".

 Sound Recording Technology Portfolios

 Undergraduate applicants intending to major in Sound Recording Technology are permitted to submit a portfolio, although it is not required.
 Submissions may include any recording or video projects you have created that exhibit an understanding of music, video, and multimedia recording and production.
-Portfolios should be submitted through our Acceptd page by February 1.
+Portfolios should be submitted through our upload page, under "Portfolio Submission", by February 1.